 Bachelors Level | Evaluate, Intervene, Triage, and Support

-OES (Text & Chat) Crisis Specialists respond to electronic messages (i.e. chat and text) for the crisis line.
+OES Text Crisis Specialists respond to electronic messages (i.e. text) for the crisis line.
 OES Specialists rapidly evaluate complex behavioral health situations, then develop, recommend, and support clinically appropriate crisis interventions to be implemented with individual clients, their families, and a wide variety of community helpers.

 OES Crisis Specialists work closely with OES Crisis Leads for high acuity intervention support.